Li Qiang (revolutionary): Central Special Operations Division (Teke)

 On 12 April 1927, Chiang Kai-shek's KMT launched a coup against his Communist allies and massacred them in Shanghai.
 The surviving Communists went underground and established its intelligence agency, the Central Special Operations Division (中央特别行动科; known by its Chinese abbreviation Teke), led by Zhou Enlai.
-Because of Li's experience in bomb-making and his familiarity with Shanghai's Green Gang, Zhou and Gu Shunzhang recruited him into Teke and made him head of communications, one of Teke's four divisions.
-Li developed a close friendship with Gu, head of the Red Squad or Teke's assassination team, and Chen Geng, head of intelligence.
+Because of Li's experience in bomb-making and his familiarity with Shanghai's Green Gang, Zhou recruited him into Teke and made him head of the communications and transportation division (交通科), one of Teke's four divisions.
+Li developed a close friendship with his colleague Gu Shunzhang, head of the Red Squad, Teke's assassination team, and Chen Geng, head of intelligence.
 They worked together in the failed mission to rescue the captured Communist leader Peng Pai, but successfully assassinated Bai Xin, the turncoat who had betrayed Peng.

 In 1928, Zhou resolved to establish an underground radio station in Shanghai to communicate with CCP bases in the rest of the country.
 Li was assigned the task because of his technical background and proficiency in English, as few Chinese books on radio technology were available at the time and radio equipment was strictly controlled by the KMT.
 Despite having no prior knowledge about radios, he taught himself by reading English books and studying telegraph transmitters.
 He successfully made a radio transmitter in 1929 and established the CCP's first underground radio station later that year.
 He then went to Hong Kong to establish a radio station in the British colony.
 When Deng Xiaoping transited in Hong Kong on his way to lead the Baise Uprising in Guangxi, Li co-ordinated with him to facilitate communication between Guangxi and the CCP leadership in Shanghai.